Ultimate Guide to VR Training in 2023

 Tracking user engagement with objects as well as interaction types is also important for any kind of technical skill training scenarios.

-One of the biggest benefits of VR is the ability to reproduce a harmful environment virtually.
-This will eliminate on-the-job training incidents and injuries.
 By simulating hazardous job environments the learner can enjoy the knowledge of the subject without the need to put themselves in harm’s way.
 We dive into all the ways in which VR can eliminate risk in our blog post on VR Technology that Empowers Safer Job Training While Reducing Costs.

 Using VR as a medium for training allows for a much smaller environmental footprint as users can learn remotely with a VR headset and no longer need to travel for training.

 This can lower insurance premiums, save on space requirements, and increase ROI by having a much faster learning outcome with much quicker adoption.
 For more examples an how VR is measurable enhancing ROI in enterprise use cases check out the article Measuring the ROI on VR Training.
 Perhaps the biggest benefit of using virtual reality for job training is that it allows for a safe, immersive, and realistic training experience.
 This can lead to improved retention of information and skills, and can also reduce the cost and risk associated with traditional training methods, such as on-the-job training.

 Avangrid Renewables Substation Walkthrough – Oculus Quest 2 Single Player – VR Vision